AnandaReva/Magang_Backend_Teleakses/Report_service/README.md

 - 3 new Bot Conversation endpoints
 - Header hash validation from request, connection to real backend
 - Uniqe user_id field and implement Upsert challenge_response and session
+- Rremove ORM use plain SQL query
+- Connected to real backend and database